Mental health problems are as common among students as they are in the general population.

 - other disability-related costs of studying

-Even if you decide not to apply for a DSA, the mental health adviser will still be able to let you know what support is available.
+Even if you decide not to apply for a DSA, a mental health adviser will still be able to let you know what support is available.

 Drugs, drink and mental health in students

-Consider how this may make you feel in the longer term though, as your mood could slip, making you feel a lot worse.
+Consider how this might make you feel in the longer term though, as your mood could slip, making you feel a lot worse.

-There's also growing evidence that long-term cannabis use can double your risk of developing a serious mental illness, such as schizophrenia.
+There's also growing evidence that long-term cannabis use can increase your risk of developing a serious mental illness, such as schizophrenia.

-Ecstasy and amphetamines can also bring on schizophrenia, and amphetamines can induce other forms of psychosis.
+Ecstasy and amphetamines can also lead to depression and anxiety, and amphetamines can also cause psychosis.

-Any underlying mental disorder could be worsened by drug and alcohol use.
+Any underlying mental health disorder could be made worse by drug or alcohol use.